vikingsheepart/budget-app/README.md

 ### Comments in code

-Some comments in the source code are course notes and therefore might seem unnecessary from a developer's point of view.
+Some comments in the source code are course notes and therefore might not seem necessary from a developer's point of view.

 ### Troubleshooting